LexT96/SustainMind/README.md

 In the summer semester of 2023, our team participated in a significant challenge aimed at addressing a pressing issue in the business world.
 The challenge focused on empowering small and middle-sized enterprises (SMEs) to navigate the complex landscape of Environmental, Social, and Governance (ESG) regulations.
 This challenge presented an opportunity to develop a solution that could revolutionize how SMEs approach sustainability and responsible business practices.

 Our team, consisting of students from various disciplines, was excited to take on this task and create a meaningful impact.
 We named our software solution "SustainMind" - a cloud-based supply chain software designed to help corporations analyze their supply chains, identify risks, and collaborate on implementing ESG compliance measures.
-## What added value do we deliver?
+## What value do we provide for our customers?

 | Value Propositions | Explanation     |
 | :-------- | :------- |